BrazilPowered/docker-dotnet/README.md

 ![DTR - repository page](./images/dtr-new-repo-2.jpg)

 > Organizations and repositories in DTR give you fine-grained control over who can push and pull images.
-And `admin` account has full access, and an Organization Owner has full access to the resources belonging to that Org.
+An `admin` account has full access, and an Organization Owner has full access to the resources belonging to that Org.
 For example, you could create a test team in a Testing Organization who only had access to pull images for testing.

 Images with your DTR domain in the tag will be pushed to your registry.
 Switch back to the lab environment and the Windows terminal.
 You have already logged in as the provided-username user so you have access - push the web application image: